sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/processes.md

 ### Work leads

 For each major body of work, we assign an engineer to be a **work lead**.
-Work leads are responsible for working with the PM/EM to articulate the problem space, requirements, proposed solution, key results, and measure of success.
+Work leads are responsible for working with the PM/EM to articulate the problem space, requirements, proposed solution, key results, and measures of success.
 They also scope a delivery plan and create issues to be tracked in the tracking issue.
 The work lead helps answer questions about priority order, scope change, etc., and provides updates at team syncs.
 They are **not** solely responsible for executing on the work, which is a team effort.

 The work lead should: